usaid-cs/yesterday-i-learned/linguistics.md

 - [Weiße](https://en.wiktionary.org/wiki/Wei%C3%9Fe) is the female version of "Weißer", so it becomes to mean "white woman".
 - "Erwin Schrödinger" [sounds](https://www.youtube.com/watch?v=QOCaacO8wus) more like AIR-vin SH-HER-din-er than whatever we have been saying.
 - Jupiter is secretly YOO-piter and, Uranus, OOranos.
 - "Grasshopper" in French is ["criquet"](http://www.entomoveproject.com/blog/2014/12/03/the-bug-investigation-locust-grasshopper-cricket-or-katydid/).
-"Cricket” is then called "un grillon".
+"Cricket" is then called "un grillon".
 - _Plato_ unfortunately calls himself _Plaaton_, rather than "play-doh".
 - Oh my god, it's [wheelbarrow](https://en.wikipedia.org/wiki/Wheelbarrow), not wheel barrel.
 - [To _cant_ something](https://www.merriam-webster.com/dictionary/cant) is to put it at an angle.